tournepivoine/shinpokered-fr/README.md

 - Poketto for the spaceworld-style Trainer Red back sprite
 - SPazzzi95 for documenting localization changes
-- easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix The following folks for their great tutorials, glitch videos, and explanations across the internet
+- easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix
+- Dracrius' pocketrgb-en project for finding corrections to jp-build inaccuracies

+The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo
 - Crystal_